Taitava/cbUnit/README.md

 There is currently no way to select which test file(s) will be run. cbUnit runs all of them, but this may change in the future.

+If you have made a syntax error (in a `test_*.cb` file or in your application code), CBCompiler will alert you with a popup error box, but in addition to this, the report file that cbUnit creates for you, contains the same compile error.
+If you have multiple `test_*.cb` files, cbUnit will continue to compile and run other test files after the failing one.
+It might result in multiple failing compiles if the syntax error happens to be in your application code, and not in a single test file.

 ## Settings
 ### In test_*.cb files